 Who We Are

 The District has authority by state statute for management of water resources within San Benito County, and is now the Groundwater Sustainability Agency (GSA) for the county.
-The District is governed by an elected five member Board of Directors, and administered by the District Manager/Engineer.
+The District is governed by an elected five member Board of Directors, and administered by the General Manager/Engineer.

 The District owns two surface water treatment plants in the Hollister Urban Area that deliver drinking water to Sunnyslope County Water District and the City of Hollister.
 The District also manages local and imported surface water through the San Benito River System and the San Felipe Distribution System.
 The San Felipe System delivers imported Central Valley Project (CVP) water to irrigation, municipal and industrial customers.
 The drinking water that the District delivers to Sunnyslope County Water District and the City of Hollister ultimately becomes recycled water from the City of Hollister’s Reclamation Plant.
 This reclaimed water is then used for irrigation water by local farmers.